SUNY Downstate Medical Center

 SCHOOL OF PUBLIC HEALTH

-The MD-MPH program gives medical students at SUNY Downstate the opportunity to earn a Master of Public Health degree at the same time they earn their MD degree.
-Coursework can be completed during the summer leading up to the start of Medical Society and/or during a medical student's 'gap year.'
+The MD-MPH degree program gives medical students at SUNY Downstate the opportunity to earn a Master of Public Health degree at the same time they earn their MD degree.
+Coursework can be completed over three summers starting the summer before the 1st year of medical school or in a 12-month period between the 3rd and 4th year of medical school starting in either the summer or fall semester.
 Either way, the MPH gives a physician the power to do more.
+Obtaining an MPH degree gives physicians a broader understanding of dealing with health and health-care across a diverse population.

-The DOCTOR of PUBLIC HEALTH (DrPH) is the terminal degree in public health.
-It is geared to those seeking positions of leadership in those areas government, health care, or private industry concerned with public health.
+The DOCTOR of PUBLIC HEALTH (DrPH) is the terminal degree in public health and is taken on a part-time basis.
+Typically, students take 2 classes per semester.
+It is geared to those seeking positions of leadership in those areas of government, health care, or private industry concerned with public health.
 Students must complete the 45 credits required for the DrPH degree, including a 12-credit dissertation applying skills obtained in the classroom.

-The ADVANCED CERTIFICATE in PUBLIC HEALTH program allows persons of all ages and backgrounds to take the same program core courses as our MPH students.
-It is geared to those looking to gain a basic grounding in public health, expanding their horizons, and updating their resumes.
+The ADVANCED CERTIFICATE in PUBLIC HEALTH program allows persons with a Bachelor's degree in any discipline to take the same 5 program core courses as our MPH students.
+It is geared to those looking to gain a basic foundation in public health, to expand their skill set, and update their resumes.